 GSO.6 Application for Change of Thesis Title (MLitt. or DPhil.)
 GSO.8 Application for Dispensation from Statutory Residence GSO.15 Application for Extension of Time (MLitt. or DPhil.)
 GSO.17 Application for Suspension of Status GSO.17a Return from suspension of status GSO.17b Suspension of status for maternity, extended paternity and adoption leave GSO.23 Application for Reinstatement as a Graduate Student GSO.25 Application for a Change of Supervisor or Appointment of a Co-Supervisor GSO.28 Change of Programme of Study GSO.29 Notification of Withdrawal from Programme of Study GSO.30 Notification of change of personal details, e.g. name or title

 9.1.4.
 Forms & notes relating to the examination of research degrees

-GSO.3 Application for Appointment of Examiners for DPhil. or MLitt. --- --
+GSO.3 Application for Appointment of Examiners for DPhil. or MLitt.
+GSO.2 0A Notes of guidance for research examinations